 Admissions Process for U.S. Students Living Abroad

-Each year we welcome U.S. students who have been living abroad.
-We value the unique perspectives our “third culture students” bring to campus.
-Applications for U.S. students living abroad are reviewed by the International Admissions Committee under the international admissions timeline.
+Luther welcomes applications from U.S. citizens who have been living and studying outside the US.
+We value the unique perspectives and global experiences these students bring to campus.
+Applications from U.S. citizens residing abroad are reviewed by the International Admissions Committee under the international admissions timeline.

 To be considered for admission as a U.S. student living abroad, you must submit the following: